nlfiedler/zorigami/README.md

 [Docker](https://www.docker.com) is used for testing some features of the application (e.g. SFTP).
 Change to the `test/docker` directory and start the SFTP server via `docker-compose up -d` (requires Docker Compose).

+## Testing

+### Mocha and Chai

+This application uses [Mocha](https://mochajs.org) and [Chai](https://www.chaijs.com) for testing.
+Mocha runs tests in serial which is very useful for writing tests that build on previous tests in the order in which they appear.
+Chai has a very rich API for assertions.

+### Why not Jest

+[Jest](https://jestjs.io) seems very appealing on paper, but getting started is not well documented, and there are no obvious, complete examples of how to write Jest tests in TypeScript.
+Migrating from Mocha is supposedly very easy, but again nothing concrete on how to do this.
+The critical hit, however, was that Jest runs tests in parallel, which foils our attempts for crafting tests that build on previous tests.